Your ‘office’ is open to the whole world. How do you find the best freelancers, and how do you keep them when you’ve got them?

 There’s no one-size fits all approach in outsourcing.
 You need to know when to hire freelancers and when to outsource to an agency.

 You still need to manage them with clear expectations and understanding of your brand.
-You need to provide feedback for their work and set meetings to communicate with your outsourced freelancer or team.
+You need to provide feedback for their work and set meetings to communicate with your outsourced team member or team.
 Tools like ClickUp, Trello, and Asana are available to use to manage daily progress.

 They should fit in–not terribly important, but it can go a long way if you and your freelancer/s AND your team by themselves, get along.
 You and your freelancer/s can have your own ‘culture’ in relation to the work and to each other.